Call us on: (03) 9975 4133

 We then got into the class!
 The session was called ‘Pipeline’, which is a fun surf-based program that consists of HIIT plyometric jumps, core stability and a mix of strength and agility exercises which certainly put us all to the test!
 There were plyo box jumps, burpees, wide squats with bosu jumps, battle ropes, backwards agility running and more!
 It was really fun and also an amazing workout.

 By trying the class itself, it gave us a better idea of what our patients are going through in their exercise classes so we can improve our understanding of why they get injured and how we can guide them back to full activity – injury free!

 If you are interested in, or currently participating in a functional exercise regime, get in touch!
 The team at Pure Physic can help you out.

 Get in touch to book an appointment now.CONTACT US

 Anita McCrystal — Rehabilitation Physiotherapist

-Anita, known as Annie, developed a keen interest in sport and travel after her experiences competing nationally and internationally in artistic gymnastics and cheerleading.
+Anita, known as Annie, completed her Physiotherapy degree at Curtin University in WA.
+Early on she developed a keen interest in sport and travel after her experiences competing both nationally and internationally in artistic gymnastics and cheerleading.